LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Invoked when a class member spawns.
-Use this for spawn-specific setup like health, armor, or weapons.
+Runs every time a member of the class spawns.
+This is the place for spawn specific adjustments such as setting health values, giving starting weapons or modifying movement speeds.

 **Parameters:**